veecarling/veecarling.github.io/aboutme.md

 With additional internship, lab, and industry experience, I hope to continue in the field of condensed matter physics or materials science & engineering.
 You can find my CV [**here**](assets/files/Vanessa_Kwong_CV.pdf).

-In my free time, I enjoy travelling, photography, gaming, and exploring new cafes!
+In my free time, I enjoy travelling, [photography](https://vsco.co/veecarling/gallery), gaming, stand-up comedy, and exploring new cafes!